How we could have avoided the German Wings disaster

 Dear Airline executives

-I am a frequent traveller and heavy user of airline services.
-As a consultant for the energy industry, my work is global and I spend a lot of time musing about the safety on the planes I use.
+I am a frequent traveler and heavy user of airline services.
+As a consultant for the energy industry, my work is global and I spend a lot of time musing about the safety of the planes I use.

 The recent disaster involving the apparent homicide perpetrated by a young co-pilot to 149 airline passengers and crew on a German Wings flight sent shivers down my spine and I am sure many more.
 This thing is much worse than an attack by terrorists or some sensor or mechanical failure.
 This is something that has no quick and cheap remedy – at least not for those boarding the flight.
 After all that I have seen, human failure accounts for way more than 90% of all airline accidents.